The Psychology Research Behind B2B Content Intelligence

 - COS measures 8 emotional engagement triggers across your content: awe, excitement, interest, curiosity, anger, anxiety, social connection, and efficacy — each validated in the peer-reviewed literature as a driver of attention and action.

-- Kahneman (2011).
-Peak-End rule (r=0.581): how an experience opens and closes dominates how it is remembered and evaluated — the middle matters less than intuition suggests.
+- Fredrickson & Kahneman (1993); Kahneman (2011).
+Peak-End rule (r ≈ .58 in the canonical experiments; Fredrickson & Kahneman, 1993, JPSP; popularized in Kahneman, 2011, Thinking, Fast and Slow): how an experience opens and closes dominates how it is remembered and evaluated — the middle matters less than intuition suggests.
 COS evaluates your emotional arc and flags weak openings and closings.

 - Heath & Heath (2007).
 Six principles of "stickiness" in Made to Stick (Simple, Unexpected, Concrete, Credible, Emotional, Story) align with engagement dimensions COS measures.
 The Unexpected principle — violating audience expectations in the first sentence — is the most reliable attention trigger across personality types.

 - Cacioppo & Petty (1982).
-Need for Cognition research: audiences with high need for cognition (correlated with high Openness and Conscientiousness) respond to argument quality; low-NFC audiences respond to peripheral cues.
+Need for Cognition research: audiences with high need for cognition respond to argument quality and central-route processing; low-NFC audiences respond to peripheral cues.
 Generic copy that ignores this split loses one group or the other.

 - Social proof and identity cues are particularly powerful in B2B contexts where decision-makers seek validation from peers before committing budget — and particularly among high-Agreeableness and high-Conscientiousness buyers.